 - Notwithstanding the existing requirements, any such boundaries facing the fuel tank on the open deck, which is separated by a minimum distance determined through a heat analysis to provide protection equivalent to an A-60 class division, shall be considered acceptable.
-Intermediate structures providing heat protection to the above spaces may also be considered acceptable. (paragraph 11.3.2.1) - For oil tankers and chemical tankers, A-60 insulation as per SOLAS regulation II-2/9.2.4.2.5 for protection of Accommodation shall be considered to meet paragraph 11.3.2.1 of the Code, provided the fuel tanks are in cargo area forward of accommodation spaces, etc. Nonetheless, consideration for the protection of accommodation block sides may be neccssary. (paragraph 11.3.2.1.1) - Where no source of gas leak is possible from the fuel containment system such as type C tanks with tank connection spaces (TCS), A-60 insulation shielding is not required. (paragraph 11.3.2.1.2)
+Intermediate structures providing heat protection to the above spaces may also be considered acceptable. (paragraph 11.3.2.1) - For oil tankers and chemical tankers, A-60 insulation as per SOLAS regulation II-2/9.2.4.2.5 for protection of Accommodation shall be considered to meet paragraph 11.3.2 of the Code, provided the fuel tanks are in cargo area forward of accommodation spaces, etc. (paragraph 11.3.2.1.1) - Where no source of gas leak is possible from the fuel containment system such as type C tanks with tank connection spaces (TCS), A-60 insulation shielding is not required. (paragraph 11.3.2.1.2)